FAQs

 Biodynamic craniosacral therapy varies in both its philosophy and approach from biomechanical, or Upledger-based, craniosacral work.

-After completing his own training in BCST wtih Michael Shea RCST®, John Upledger than developed his own practice that is more aligned with massage and physical therapy.
+Trained by Michael Shea RCST®, John Upledger developed his own practice that is more aligned with massage and physical therapies.

 BCST is a holistic practice that views the body and its systems as a whole, always working to support and orient to the overall health of an individual.
 Upledger work is often coupled with other therapeutic work and often addresses singular or specific client concerns.